openhab/openhab-addons/bundles/org.openhab.binding.kaleidescape/README.md

 Some notes:

 * The only caveat of note about this binding is the updatePeriod configuration parameter.
-When set to the default of 0, the component only sends running time update messages
+* When set to the default of 0, the component only sends running time update messages sporadically (as an example: when the movie chapter changes) while content is playing.
-* sporadically (as an example: when the movie chapter changes) while content is playing.
-In this case, the running time channels will also only sporadically update.
-When
+* In this case, the running time channels will also only sporadically update.
-* updatePeriod is set to 1 (values greater than 1 are not supported by the control protocol), the component sends running time status update messages every second.
-Be aware
+* When updatePeriod is set to 1 (values greater than 1 are not yet supported by the control protocol), the component sends running time status update messages every second.
-* that this could cause performance impacts to your openHAB system.
+* Be aware that this could cause performance impacts to your openHAB system.

 * On Linux, you may get an error stating the serial port cannot be opened when the Kaleidescape binding tries to load.
   You can get around this by adding the `openhab` user to the `dialout` group like this: `usermod -a -G dialout openhab`.
 * Also on Linux you may have issues with the USB if using two serial USB devices e.g. Kaleidescape and RFXcom.
   See the [general documentation about serial port configuration](/docs/administration/serial.html) for more on symlinking the USB ports.

 ## Channels